- Explore basic science and clinical departments, centers and institutes

 For example, OHSU partnered with Pacific Northwest National Laboratory to become one of three national centers established by the National Institutes of Health in cryo-electron microscopy.
 Researchers in the Pacific Northwest Center for Cryo-EM on the OHSU campus will study cells at the atomic level using four new powerful microscopes and train scientists nationwide.

-The program is a comprehensive approach that provides support across the professional continuum, helping departments and units create robust start-up packages and support the work of junior scientists to reach the level of independent funding.
+The school has prioritized support to sustain the work of physician scientists at OHSU and attract more.
+The Physician-Scientist Program is a comprehensive approach that provides support across the professional continuum, helping departments and units create robust start-up packages and support the work of junior scientists to reach the level of independent funding.

 The School of Medicine’s more than 360 graduate students are an integral part of the research enterprise.
 View graduate programs.